SRI-CSL/yices2/doc/sphinx/source/install-sources.rst

         LIBS='-lcryptominisat5 -lcadical -lkissat -lstdc++ -lm'

 This form is for non-static builds.
-If both CaDiCaL and Kissat are built as shared libraries, their private ``kitten_*`` symbols must be hidden or namespaced by the delegate builds.
-Otherwise the dynamic linker may bind one solver to the other's incompatible embedded kitten implementation.
+If both CaDiCaL and Kissat are built as shared libraries, their private Kitten symbols must be hidden or namespaced by the delegate builds.
+Otherwise the dynamic linker may bind one solver to the other's incompatible embedded Kitten implementation.
 The Yices Makefile does not verify this automatically, so raw dynamic targets with both delegates are rejected by default.
-If you have validated that both shared libraries hide ``kitten_*`` while still exporting their public APIs, add ``--enable-dynamic-delegates-assuming-hidden-kitten`` to the configure command.
+If you have validated that both shared libraries hide these private Kitten symbols while still exporting their public APIs, add ``--enable-dynamic-delegates-assuming-hidden-kitten`` to the configure command.
 This option is an assertion about shared libraries; it does not fix raw static archives.